jameelhamzayev/Emotion-Aware-Chatbot/README.md

 This project is licensed under the MIT License.

 ## 📞 Contact
-For any questions or support, reach out to [your email] or create an issue in the repository.
+For any questions or support, reach out to jameelhamzayev@gmail.com or create an issue in the repository.